davelosert/gh-metrics-collector/README.md

 2022-07-26T11:25:24+02:00,f233688ad9dbbd14454f8781ea46aa91fd4088el,davelosert,mytestrepository,davelosert-org
 ```

-The logs are taken by cloning every repositor without it's contents (`git clone --filter=blob:none --no-checkout`) and then using `git log --all` to collect all logs-data.
+The logs are taken by cloning every repository without its contents (`git clone --filter=blob:none --no-checkout`) and then using `git log --all` to collect all logs-data.

 ### pull-request.csv